 - Flagged with a noindex tag

 noindex meta tag directs the search engine crawlers not to index a certain page.
 This tag exists at the page level.
 Search through your page’s HTML to figure out if it has been flagged for no index.

 The easiest way to do this is to open up the DevTools for the page and look for the term “noindex” using the search function (Windows: Control + F, MacOS: ⌘ + F ).
-You can learn how to use the DevTools in Chrome here.
+Follow this link to learn how to use DevTools in Chrome.

 Blocked by robots.txt File

 If your site’s robots.txt file is blocking Google’s bot (Googlebot) from crawling your website, then you will want to fix that.